-Cutting this off is viewed by some as deforming the natural appearance of the genitals (source).
+Cutting this off is viewed by some as deforming the natural appearance of the genitals (24).

 2. Is Circumcision Unethical?

-This is another controversial topic in respect to circumcision.
+This is another controversial topic with respect to circumcision.
 Many see circumcision of an infant as unethical and a violation of their right to choose.
-The decision is made for them, whether this is for religious or cultural reasons, or just the wishes of their parents.
+The decision is made for them, whether this is for religious or cultural reasons or just the wishes of their parents.

 Some feel that unless it is medically necessary, then circumcision should be left until a boy is old enough to make his own informed decision.